OpenIxia/nas-cloud-demo/GCP_TS_Demo.md

 ## Overview

-The demo is targeting a passive network monitoring security tool deployment operating in a [Google Compute Cloud (GCP)](https://cloud.google.com/) environment.
+The demo is targeting a passive network monitoring security tool deployment, operating in a [Google Compute Cloud (GCP)](https://cloud.google.com/) environment.
 It is assumed the tool should be receiving network traffic via  [GCP Packet Mirroring](https://cloud.google.com/vpc/docs/packet-mirroring) service.
-Throughout the demo, a breach and attack simulation software [Keysight Threat Simulator](https://www.keysight.com/us/en/products/network-security/breach-defense/threat-simulator.html) is used to create conditions resemling a real malicious activity.
+Throughout the demo, a breach and attack simulation software [Keysight Threat Simulator](https://www.keysight.com/us/en/products/network-security/breach-defense/threat-simulator.html) is used to create conditions resembling a real malicious activity.
 The goals of the demo are:

 * Validate operational readiness and basic efficacy of a network security moniring tool.
 * Compare efficacy of multiple tools against identical attack scenarious.